20 Oct How to choose the right driveway gate for your property

 With iroko, sepele, idigbo, European Oak and cedar wood finishes, a wooden driveway gate can be constructed from a range of hardwoods, with options to be installed unfinished (where you can paint or varnish them with any colour yourself) or you can have them stained already from a range of high-quality paints and colours.

-Made from one of the toughest yet lightweight materials, aluminium driveway gates offer robust and stylish driveway security that is so versatile and customisable.
-With textured, smooth, matte or gloss finishes, aluminium gates can also be made with a wooden effect and can come in a range of colours to suit your property.
+Made from one of the toughest yet lightweight materials, aluminium driveway gates offer robust and stylish driveway security that is incredibly versatile and customisable.
+With textured, smooth, matte or gloss finishes, aluminium gates can also be made with a wooden effect and come in a range of colours to suit your property.

 There are two main types of opening styles for driveway gates, and it all depends on how much space you have.

-For driveways where space is a bit tighter, a sliding gate works perfectly; just make sure there is enough room on the sides for the gate to open.
+For driveways where space is a bit tighter, a sliding gate works perfectly – just make sure there is enough room on the sides for the gate to open.
 If you have a lot of parked cars that need to use the driveway, a sliding gate is also ideal here, as you can optimise parking space more efficiently.

-If space is no problem and you have a larger driveway, then a swing gate is no problem.
+If space is no problem and you have a larger driveway, then a swing gate is perfect.
 With double and single designs, you can have them fitted in intricate custom designs.
 If you have curved or sloped driveways, double-swing gates can also work well because of the balances and angles they can be constructed and installed in.

 Driveway gates can come completely opaque or with steel designs, which can allow passersby to see your property.
 It all depends on how important privacy is to you or whether you’re more house-proud than others.
 If you don’t want to compromise on showing off your beautiful gardens, cars or home, driveway gates can be designed with just this in mind.

+Alternatively, if you value privacy and wish to create a visual barrier, as well as a security barrier, driveway gates can also be designed to be opaque yet stylish.
 What’s more, if you have animals or pets, particularly dogs, dog bars can also be constructed at the bottom of the more transparent steel gates to prevent them from running off.

-For steel or iron gates, maintenance is incredibly low; a clean down with warm, soapy water will keep them looking good as new.
-However with wooden gates, some maintenance is required, typically annually.
-Hardwood gates can be treated with UV protective varnish to help keep the wood safe from the elements.
-You just need to clean them each year and lightly sand then down, followed by another coat to keep them refreshed and to increase longevity.
+However with wooden gates, some maintenance is required to keep them looking their best – typically annually.
+Hardwood gates can be treated with UV protective varnish to help keep the wood safe from the elements – you just need to clean them each year and lightly sand them down, followed by another coat to keep them refreshed and to increase longevity.

 Frequently asked questions about choosing the right driveway gate